 Saturated fats are probably the most misunderstood and harmful substance you can eat.
 They can be found naturally in many foods.

-It is bad – unhealthy fat found in relatively high amounts from animal sources like meat and dairy products, including full-fat milk, cheese, butter, and cream.
+Trans fats are unhealthy fats found in animal products like meat and full-fat dairy.
 It can also be found in many prepared foods like cakes and biscuits, to pizzas and pork pies.

 Many studies indicate that a high intake of saturated fats raises cholesterol levels and leads to heart disease.
 However, recent studies suggest that the truth is more complicated than that.